Arthur Bell (engineer): Career in Western Australia

 The family returned to New Zealand later that year and settled in Auckland, in Arney Road.
-Bell, only fifty-one, never worked again.

 Family and death

 On 21 February 1917, his daughter married Norman Robert Mackintosh at St. Paul's Cathedral in Wellington.
 Her husband was the New Zealand manager of the Sun Fire Insurance.
 The reception was held at her uncle's place—Francis Bell—who was at the time a member of the New Zealand Legislative Council.
 In 1921 he and his wife followed their daughter to Melbourne where she had moved with her husband and two daughters.
-Bell was a devoted and imaginative grandfather, an ardent gardener and a broad reader, in Latin and Greek as well as his native English, and consoled himself for his lack of formal work with these activities.

 Arthur Bell died on 29 May 1943 at Caulfield West, a suburb of Melbourne, aged 87 years.
 Catherine Bell died on 9 May 1946 in Toorak, Victoria.